sanjay-ab/voice-search-project/README.md

 ### Acoustic Word Embedding (AWE) System
 This system uses a learned pooling model (adapted from [[2]](#2)) which can take a segment of speech and convert it into a single vector embedding.
-This model was trained on segments of Tamil speech.
-It was trained contrastively, to embed segments with the same phonetic transcription similarly and segments with different transcriptions differently.
+Models were trained on segments of Tamil, Telugu and Gujarati speech.
+They were trained contrastively, to embed segments with the same phonetic transcription similarly and segments with different transcriptions differently.
 Whole recordings (queries and documents) were embedded using a sliding window approach - a window was slid across the recording and each window was embedded.
 This collection of embeddings is the AWE representation of the recording.
 Note that windows can be specified either in time (e.g., 240 ms) or in phones (e.g., 3 phones) if the recordings have phone transcriptions.